Soothing Kids’ Seasonal Allergies

 Posted on Apr 15, 2014 | 0 comments

 “Seasonal allergies are typically caused by plant pollen, and different plants release pollen at different times of the year,” says Steven Rubinstein, M.D., an Allergy and Immunology specialist at the Palo Alto Medical Foundation.
-“This means that the worst season for a child who suffers from allergies will depend on what plant pollen causes his or her allergies.”
+“This means that the worst season for a person who suffers from allergies will depend on what plant pollen causes his or her allergies.”

-- Cover your child’s bed pillows with allergy-proof liners that go between your pillow and the regular pillow cover.
+- Cover your bed pillows with allergy-proof liners that go between your pillow and the regular pillow cover.
 During allergy season, common year-round allergens like the dust mites found in all bedding can make symptoms worse.
 A pillow liner will help reduce added irritation from dust mites.

 - Wash bed linens every week, and other bedding such as blankets every two to three weeks in hot water to kill dust mites.